braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 The number of differences between the messages determines whether this is a Multivariate or A/B Test.

-For some ideas on how to get started differentiating your variants, see [here][70].
+For some ideas on how to get started differentiating your variants, see the section on [Tips for Different Channels][70].

 ![Compose Your Variants][170]